sanwaralkmali/Py-InfoMan-project/README.md

 		@ Search for University
 		@ Insert a Department to University
 		@ Get all Department in University
+		@ Delete all Universities

 * Department Window
 		@ List Departments
 		@ Add Department
 		@ Search for Department
+		@ Delete A Department
+		@ Delete All Departments

 * Logout System